Elinor Ostrom at her 2009 Nobel lecture said:

 So how should Governments act if they took Ostrom’s finding seriously?
 What is the problem with ‘nudging’, forcing or even incentivising anyway?
 What would institutions look like that ‘bring out the best in humans’?
 And what, or rather who might be catalysts and what could they have to do with governments?

-Henry Leveson-Gower will seek to answer these questions and propose a new ‘catalytic’ approach to Government action which he believes has the potential to facilitate the type of system changes we so urgently need in this decade and beyond.
+In this webinar, Henry Leveson-Gower seeks to answer these questions and propose a new ‘catalytic’ approach to Government action which he believes has the potential to facilitate the type of system changes we so urgently need in this decade and beyond.
 This approach draws on institutional economics, practical innovations in cooperative design and his experience as a policy maker.

-Orit Gal, a complexity economist interested in decision making in complex systems, will open the discussion followed by general discussion before a wine reception.
+Orit Gal, a complexity economist interested in decision making in complex systems, discusses the issues with wider contributions from participants.